 YOU HAVE TO STOP SOONER OR LATER

-Interesting that although the wellness industry has spent the last 20 years designing programs and providing health promotion information to the point that most consumers are very well educated, health is not improving much — Not the kind of health that is defined by an overall sense of balance of body, mind and spirit or physical, emotional or spiritual togetherness.
-In fact many people are exercising and watching their weight.
-Unfortunately many people have given up and continue to spiral upwards.
-There is no loss of material on what constitutes a healthy diet or adequate fitness program.
-There are also more self help books published than ever before to help us deal with our stress management.
+Although the wellness industry has spent the last 20 years designing programs and providing health promotion information to the point that most consumers are very well educated, health is not improving much — Not the kind of health defined by an overall sense of balance body, mind and spirit.
+Many people are exercising and watching their weight.
+Unfortunately, many people have given up and continue to spiral upwards.
+There is no loss of material on what constitutes a healthy diet or good fitness program.
+More self-help books are published than ever before to help us deal with our stress management.

-Keeping all of this in mind, it is interesting that when I work with people as a wellness coach, their vision often includes a regular exercise program and healthy diet, but it always seems to include the word balance and gaining more energy and enjoying life more.
+Keeping all of this in mind, it is interesting that when I work with people as a wellness coach, their vision often includes a regular exercise program and a healthy diet.
+And it always seems to have the word balance and gaining more energy and enjoying life more.
 Yet that is the one place it is hard to concentrate.
-To stop all of our activity, whether it is for our work or just to keep the house managed is very difficult.
-We just keep going until our body can’t go anymore and then we get sick.
-It is when we get sick that we question how we have been going about getting all these things done.
+It is challenging to stop all of our activity, whether it is for our work or to keep the house managed.
+We keep going until our body can’t go anymore, and then we get sick.
+When we get sick, we question how we have been going about getting all these things done.

-Mary Claybon is a nurse, health educator and licensed wellness coach with over 30 years of experience in the field of health and wellness.
-Through her business Promoting Health: The Middle Way LLC, Mary has facilitated wellness programs for businesses and individuals and now offers telephone and web based coaching nationally to facilitate lasting behavior change.
+Mary Claybon is a nurse, health educator, and licensed wellness coach with over 30 years of experience in health and wellness.
+Through her business, Promoting Health: The Middle Way LLC, Mary has facilitated wellness programs for companies and individuals and now offers telephone and web-based coaching nationally to facilitate lasting behavior change.
 Mary also facilitates A Course in Miracles group in Cincinnati, Ohio.
 Visit www.wellcoaches.com/Mary.Claybon or call Mary at 513-309-8377.
 Mary’s e-mail is firstname.lastname@example.org.